-The Commission invited submissions on the Rule change proposal by 14 May 2020.
+The Commission invited submissions on the Rule change proposal by 26 November 2020.
 The Commission received no submissions on the Rule change proposal.

-1.2 Rationale for the rule change proposal
+1.2 Rationale for the rule change request

-As part of the Commission's rule making functions conferred on it under legislation, the Commission reviews, amends and maintains the Rules in accordance with the NEL, NGL and the NERL.
+As part of the Commission's rule making functions conferred on it under legislation, the Commission reviews, amends and maintains the Rules in accordance with the NEL and NGL.
 The purpose of this function, among other things, is to improve and enhance the quality of the Rules.